KaiyangLi1992/Uni-LoRA/readme.md

 ##  Uni-LoRA: One Vector is All You Need

-This repo contains the source code for Uni-LoRA: One Vector is All You Need.
+This repo contains the source code of "Uni-LoRA: One Vector is All You Need".

-Uni-LoRA is implemented following the standard interface of the 🤗 Hugging Face State-of-the-art Parameter-Efficient Fine-Tuning (PEFT) library (see instruction_tuning/peft), making it easy to integrate into existing workflows.
-The implementation is fully compatible with PEFT, and we plan to submit it for potential inclusion in the official PEFT library in the near future.
+Uni-LoRA is implemented following the standard interface of the 🤗 Hugging Face Parameter-Efficient Fine-Tuning (PEFT) library (see instruction_tuning/peft), making it easy to integrate into existing workflows.
+Our implementation is fully compatible with PEFT, and we plan to submit it for potential inclusion in the official PEFT library in the future.

 <p align="center">
 <img src="./unilora.png" alt="Uni-LoRA Architecture" width="300"/>
 </p>

-**Uni-LoRA**  introduces a fixed, sparse, and isometric projection matrix P^(D × d), where D ≫ d and each row contains exactly one nonzero entry.
+**Uni-LoRA**  introduces a fixed, sparse, and isometric projection matrix P^(D × d), where d<<D and each row contains exactly one nonzero entry.
 By multiplying P with a compact trainable vector θ_d (length d), Uni-LoRA reconstructs the full LoRA parameter θ_D (length D), enabling efficient fine-tuning with minimal trainable parameters and no architectural modifications.

-Empirically, Uni-LoRA matches the performance of standard LoRA while updating only 0.52M parameters on GEMMA-7B — just 0.0061% of the base model size and 0.26% of the LoRA parameter count.
+Empirically, Uni-LoRA matches the performance of standard LoRA while updating only 0.52M parameters on GEMMA-7B — only 0.0061% of the base model size and 0.26% of the LoRA parameter count.

 ## Steps to reproduce the results